WHAT TO DO IN FREIBURG, GERMANY, IN A DAY

 Alternatively, you can reach the Schlossberg via the Schlossberg Railway (wheelchair– and stroller–accessible) in 3 minutes.
 But you have to do another uphill walk for about 5–10 minutes.
 An accessible path leads from the mountain station to the Burghaldering.
 From there, the Kanonenplatz can be reached without inclines or gradients.

-This 1284-meters high mountain, Schauinsland, is located just 10 km south of Freiburg, in the Black Forest.
+This 1284-meter high mountain, Schauinsland, is located just 10 km south of Freiburg, in the Black Forest.
 Because it is so close to the city, it is a popular destination for day trips.

 The views are particularly gorgeous from the Eugen Keidel Tower (also simply Schauinsland–Turm), a triangular–shaped wooden structure with a panoramic terrace on top.
 On a clear day, you can even see the Alps.